Project Definition Report Nov 2019

-If the Final Environmental Impact Report is approved and adopted by the CCJPA Board, it would not be constructed until early 2024.
-Construction would most likely take two years to complete with service opening late 2026 or early 2027.
-The current phase of planning began in January 2019 and will extend through December 2021 when the Final Environmental Impact Report is estimated to be ready for review and approval by the CCJPA Board.
+If the Final EIR is approved and adopted by the CCJPA Board, the project will not be constructed until early 2024.
+Construction will most likely take two years to complete with service opening late 2026/early 2027.
+The current phase of planning began in January 2019 and will extend through early/mid-2021 when the Final EIR is estimated to be ready for review and approval by the CCJPA Board.
 Final Design is slated to take approximately two years and be complete by the end of 2023.

 How can the public participate in the planning effort?

-During this time of social distancing, we have provided multiple convenient and safe ways for public engagement in this project, you can provide your comments on the project:
+During this time of social distancing, we have provided multiple convenient and safe ways for public engagement.
+You can provide comments on the project:

 - Through the project website at www.southbayconnect.com